bagasjs/haxxor/README.md

 - 3D Support

 ### How to use
 You can look at the **example** directory in this repository.
-Beside that you should also read the **include/haxxor.h** file to understand the API
+Beside that you should also read the **include/haxxor.h** file to understand the API.